 Abbreviating is used in the File System Browser, as well as in the window

 title, and in plugins, to save horizontal space.
 Reverse-expansions also work

-as you would expect them to, with both syntaxes recognized on both platforms.
+as you would expect them to, with both syntaxes recognized on all platforms.

 The the section called “The File System Browser (FSB)” for more information.group contains two option panes, and .
 The former contains various file system browser settings.
 The latter configures glob patterns used for coloring the file list.
 See